Enable VM insights overview

-This article provides an overview of the options available to enable Azure Monitor for VMs to monitor health and performance of the following:
+This article provides an overview of the options available to enable VM insights to monitor health and performance of the following:

 - Azure virtual machines